TAG-Research/lotus/docs/quickstart.rst

 Let's walk through some use cases of LOTUS.
 First let's configure LOTUS to use GPT-3.5-Turbo for the LLM and E5 as the embedding model.
 Then let's define a dataset of courses and their descriptions/workloads.
+Next let's use LOTUS to filter for machine learning courses and then summarize how to succeed in them.
+This can be achieved by applying a semantic filter followed by a semantic aggregation.

 .. code-block:: python